Bitcoin takes a big stride away from fringes of finance

 Saluzzi worries that CME’s stamp of approval will legitimise bitcoin and persuade regulators to approve a growing list of requests for exchange-traded funds (EFT).
 The ETF industry so far has attracted $3.3 trillion of investor cash and continues to grow.

 “They’re desperate for an ETF on this thing,” Saluzzi said, referring to the major exchanges.
 “There could be spoofing, there could be layering, there could be all sorts of manipulation going on in bitcoin now, and nobody knows,” Saluzzi said.

 “Until they say they are watching and making sure there are no manipulations and fraudulent activities, until they say we have a better regulatory system, I think we are playing with fire,” he added.

 Other prominent names on Wall Street have been equally vocal on the cryptocurrency.
-Jamie Dimon, JPMorgan Chase chief executive, has called bitcoin a “fraud” that is used mostly by murderers, drug dealers and other miscreants.
+Jamie Dimon, JPMorgan Chase chief executive, has called bitcoin a “fraud” that is used mostly by criminal elements.
 Larry Fink, the head of BlackRock, the world’s biggest asset manager, said bitcoin was an “index of money laundering”.

-Assuming regulators grant CME’s application, the exchange will become the second US regulated exchange to offer bitcoin derivatives to institutional traders.
+Assuming regulators grant CME’s application, the exchange will become the second US regulated exchange to offer bitcoin derivatives.
 LedgerX launched its institutional trading and options platform earlier in October and experienced larger-than-expected volumes.